surfnet-niels/REFEDs-specifications/personalized.md

 **4\.
 Registration Criteria**
 -----------------------------

-When a Service Provider’s federation registers the Service in the Entity Label, the federation registrar MUST perform at least the following checks:
+When a Service federation registers the Service in the Entity Label, the federation registrar MUST perform at least the following checks:

 *   (RC1) The service has a proven and documented need for the personally identifiable information that forms the attribute bundle for this entity label.
 *   (RC2) The Service has committed to data minimisation and will not use the attributes for purposes other than as described in their request.